Grigoris Rallatos: Club career

 In 2004 he signed for Panelefsiniakos B.C. which was then playing in the Greek 3rd tier, B' Ethniki but left one year later, in 2005.

-In 2005 he signed for the amateur side, Kentavros Dafnis from which he left in 2006.
+In 2005, he signed for the amateur side, Kentavros Dafnis from which he left in 2006.

 In 2006, he moved to Panerythraikos in the B' Ethniki and after a fantastic season, he and his teammates managed to gain promotion for the 2nd, and fully professional tier, A2.

 In 2007, he signed for Ikaros Kallitheas B.C. and stayed once again for just 1 year.

 In 2008, he signed a new contract with Niki Amarousiou.
 He left in 2009.

 In 2009 he joined Polis Kallitheas.
 In the first season with his new team, managed to achieve a high finish, but failed to promote.

 In his second season (2010–11) with the Kallithea side, he managed to achieve a promotion once more, this time for the 4th tier, G' Ethniki.

 In 2011, he once more signed for a 5th tier club, Ermis Peraus in which he stayed for 1 year.

 In 2012 he was asked to play in the NFL, due to his height, and incredible strength.
 He then moved to the US starting his NFL career, by signing in the Philadelphia Eagles side.
 He stayed there for 2,5 years, before returning to Greece.

 In 2014, he returned to Greece and signed for Aris Nikaias and secured promotion from the 5th tier to the 4th.
 In 2015, he signed for Marousi and once more his team promoted from the 4th tier, to the 3rd.

 In 2016 he signed his first professional basketball contract with Pagrati in which he stayed for 1 year.

-In 2017, he made the breakthrough by signing Panionios B.C. in the Greek Basket League for the first time in his career.
-In 2018 he signed for Holargos B.C., in the club's 1st season in the highest national league.
-He was a crucial member of the outstanding season Holargos had, reaching the play-offs and defeating AEK in the second game after an away loss, before eventually losing and the third game and being eliminated from the play-offs' quarter finals.
+In 2017, he signed with Panionios B.C. of the Greek Basket League marking his first season in the league.
+In 2018 he joined Holargos B.C., for the club's first season in Greece's top tier league.
+He was part of the Holargos team that qualified for the play-offs and defeated AEK in the second game of the series following an away loss.
+The team was subsequently eliminated in the quarter finals after a third game defeat.

-He was an important member due to the motivation his teammates was getting from him, being a passionate person on and off the court.